-During fiscal 2021, the Japanese economy showed signs of recovery in socioeconomic activities as the strict restrictions on behavior were gradually relaxing with the steady spread of vaccinations against COVID-19.
-Nevertheless, the future economic outlook remains uncertain due to concerns about the spread of the infection by new variants and the impact of global supply-chain disruptions, semiconductor shortages and soaring global resource prices.
+During fiscal 2022, the Japanese economy showed normalization in socioeconomic activities and signs of economic recovery as the strict restrictions on behavior were gradually relaxing with the steady spread of vaccinations against COVID-19.
+Nevertheless, the future economic outlook remains uncertain due to concerns about supply-chain disruptions caused by China's zero-COVID policy, soaring resource and raw material prices, and significant fluctuations in exchange rates resulting from the interest rate policies of major countries.

-The pachinko and pachislot machine market, which is the main market for the Group, has continued to face a challenging market environment, due to a sluggish demand for new machines against the backdrop of a harsh business environment at amusement facilities.
-However, for fiscal 2021, the demand for replacement of machines compliant with the revised ordinance arose toward a deadline for the retirement of machines subject to the previous ordinance according to supplementary provisions of the revised ordinance that came effect in May 2020.
-The yearly sales volume for pachinko and pachislot machines, which is a measure of the market size of the Company, is estimated to have recovered to around 1.74 million units compared with 1.2 million units sold in the previous fiscal year.
+The pachinko and pachislot machine market, which is the main market for the Group, has remained solid with the introduction of next-generation amusement machines including smart slot.
+However, our analysis is that the market size has contracted slightly compared to the previous fiscal year, in which there was the special demand for replacement of machines compliant with the revised ordinance along with the market removal of machines subject to the previous ordinance.
+The yearly sales volume for pachinko and pachislot machines, which is a measure of the market size of the Company, is estimated to have been around 1.58 million units compared with 1.74 million units sold in the previous fiscal year.

-Under such circumstances, while continuing measures against the spread of COVID-19 that prioritize the safety of all concerned, including employees and business partners, the Group worked on sales expansion for graphics LSI products for customers in the embedded system market (Note), in addition to initiatives for securing stable profits in the pachinko and pachislot market, and also focused on activities for early commercialization in the following four areas: middleware, machine learning/AI, blockchain and security, all of which are positioned as new businesses.
+Under such circumstances, while continuing measures against the spread of COVID-19 that consider the safety of all concerned, including employees and business partners, the Group worked on sales expansion for graphics LSI products for customers in the embedded system market (Note), in addition to initiatives for securing stable profits in the pachinko and pachislot market, and also focused on activities for early commercialization in the following four areas: middleware, machine learning/AI, blockchain and security, all of which are positioned as new businesses.
 Furthermore, with a view to accelerating new business development, the Group actively considered initiatives including restructuring, alliances and investments.

-As a result, for fiscal 2021, the Company recorded net sales of 10,666 million yen, up 1,667 million yen from the previous fiscal year (year-on-year increase of 18.5%), and gross profit of 3,516 million yen, up 425 million yen from the previous fiscal year (year-on-year increase of 13.7%).
-Gross profit margin declined by 1.4 percentage points year-on-year to 33.0%, driven by a change in the product mix and higher unit purchase prices for some products.
+As a result, for fiscal 2022, the Company recorded net sales of 14,474 million yen, up 3,807 million yen from the previous fiscal year (year-on-year increase of 35.7%), and gross profit of 4,546 million yen, up 1,029 million yen from the previous fiscal year (year-on-year increase of 29.3%).
+Gross profit margin declined by 1.6 percentage points year-on-year to 31.4%, driven by factors including a change in the product mix and higher unit purchase prices for some products.

-Selling, general and administrative expenses amounted to 2,677 million yen, an increase of 122 million yen from the previous fiscal year (year-on-year increase of 4.8%), of which research and development expenses accounted for 1,520 million yen, up 48 million yen (year-on-year increase of 3.3%).
+Selling, general and administrative expenses amounted to 2,931 million yen, an increase of 253 million yen from the previous fiscal year (year-on-year increase of 9.5%), of which research and development expenses accounted for 1,552 million yen, up 32 million yen (year-on-year increase of 2.1%).

-Consequently, for fiscal 2021, the Company recorded an operating profit of 839 million yen, an increase of 302 million yen from the previous fiscal year (year-on-year increase of 56.4%).
-In addition, as a result of recording 138 million yen as subsidy income from NEDO under non-operating income, ordinary profit rose by 296 million yen (year-on-year increase of 42.0%) to 1,001 million yen, and profit attributable to owners of parent rose by 195 million yen (year-on-year increase of 29.1%) to 865 million yen.
+Consequently, for fiscal 2022, the Company recorded an operating profit of 1,614 million yen, an increase of 775 million yen from the previous fiscal year (year-on-year increase of 92.4%).
+In addition, primarily as a result of recording subsidy income from NEDO under non-operating income, ordinary profit rose by 811 million yen (year-on-year increase of 81.0%) to 1,813 million yen, and profit attributable to owners of parent rose by 488 million yen (year-on-year increase of 56.4%) to 1,353 million yen.